Neved4/asprintf/README.md

 ## Motivation

-To have a version of `asprintf` that is simple, robust and reliable that just works everywhere by being consistent across diverse platforms and system implementations, that is backward-compatible with existing `libc` libraries, minimizes unexpected behavior, is thoroughly tested, focuses on correctness, is straightforward, sticks to [C99] and [POSIX.1-2024][POSIX.1] standards, to review other implementations and deepen my understanding of pointers and systems programming.
+Wanted to have a version of `asprintf` that is simple, robust and just works everywhere.
+Needed it to be backward-compatible with existing `libc` libraries, consistent across diverse platforms and systems.
+It should also focus on correctness, minimize unexpected behavior, be thoroughly tested, be easy to read and stick to both [C99] and [POSIX.1-2024][POSIX.1].

+This process also gave me the opportunity to review existing implementations and deepen my understanding of pointers and systems programming.

 ## Getting Started

 > [!IMPORTANT]
-> `asprintf()` and `vasprintf()` are now included in [POSIX.1-2024][posix-2024-announced], following [Austin Group Bug #1496](https://www.austingroupbugs.net/view.php?id=1496).
-You can read the latest version at [posix-asprintf].
-For systems supporting `POSIX.1-2024` or later, `Neved4/asprintf` is no longer necessary.
-For systems limited to `POSIX.1-2017` or under, it offers a practical solution.
+> `asprintf()` and `vasprintf()` are now included in
+> [POSIX.1-2024][posix-2024-announced], following [Austin Group Bug
+> #1496](https://www.austingroupbugs.net/view.php?id=1496).
+You can read the
+> latest version at [posix-asprintf].
+For systems supporting `POSIX.1-2024` or
+> later, `Neved4/asprintf` is no longer necessary.
+For systems limited to
+> `POSIX.1-2017` or under, it offers a practical solution.

 ### Prerequisites

+If you are building [`asprintf`], ensure you have:

+- A [C] compiler that supports [C99]

 ### Installing